succulentpup/sampleEcommerce/README.md

 # sampleEcommerce
-CRUD APIs for a rudimentary eCommerce micro serivce
+CRUD APIs for a rudimentary eCommerce micro-service